Air Conditioner Repair Checklist

 - Leading your system to break down sooner

-We recommend changing flat filters monthly, and accordion filters every three months.
+We recommend changing flat filters monthly, and pleated filters every three months.

-If you aren’t sure when you last installed a new one, switch off your AC fully and pull out the filter.
+If you aren’t sure when you last replaced your filter, switch off your AC fully and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It may also be situated in an adjoining filter holder or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you can’t see through it, you should buy a new filter.